-We have incurred losses since inception and expect to continue to incur losses in the future.
-We incurred the net losses during each of the following periods:
+We have incurred losses since inception, with the exception of the year ended December 31, 2015, and expect to continue to incur losses in the future.
+We had net income of \$50,163 in the year ended 2015, but we incurred the net losses during each of the following periods:

-- \$2,119,045 for the year ended December 31, 2014; - \$1,940,121 for the year ended December 31, 2013; and - \$1,848,255 for the year ended December 31, 2012.
+- \$733,298 for the year ended December 31, 2016; - \$1,953,383 for the year ended December 31, 2014; and - \$1,940,121 for the year ended December 31, 2013.

-We had an accumulated deficit of approximately \$27 million as of December 31, 2014.
+We had an accumulated deficit of approximately \$28.2 million as of December 31, 2016.
 We expect to continue to incur losses unless and until such time as one of our properties enters into commercial production and generates sufficient revenues to fund continuing operations.
 We recognize that if we are unable to generate significant revenues from mining operations and dispositions of our properties, we will not be able to earn profits or continue operations.
 At this early stage of our operation, we also expect to face the risks, uncertainties, expenses and difficulties frequently encountered by companies at the start up stage of their business development.
 We cannot be sure that we will be successful in addressing these risks and uncertainties and our failure to do so could have a materially adverse effect on our financial condition.